 Tip:

-Better if you can use a wood conditioner from the same manufacturer as a wood stain to avoid getting incompatibility issues.
+Better if you could use a wood conditioner from the same manufacturer as a wood stain to avoid incompatibility issues.

 4. Let the Wood Dry